 As well as reading the story and using the text to inspire writing, we will also be:

-- Creating non-chronological reports about the US.
+- Creating non-chronological reports about the Romans

 Times table test is on Monday - please see your child's reading log for which times table they should be practising.
 Division facts are also tested.

 Spelling Test is on Friday - please check logs for spelling scores.

 Planners and Year 4 Information

 In Autumn 1 PE is on Monday.
 Please ensure PE kits are in school everyday please.

 Please ensure logs are signed at least 5 times a week and that reading folders are in school every day.